paudrow/yatm-v2/src/yatm_v2/README.md

 ### Getting started

-1. Clone this repository and check that the tests pass.
+1. Clone this repository and build the project:

     ```bash
     # from the root of this repository
+    cargo build
+    ```

+1. Check that the tests pass:

+    ```bash
     cargo test
     ```

+   > Note: You must run `cargo build` before running tests to ensure all dependencies are properly compiled.

 1. Install YATM v2 from the root of this repository